ankki457/Checkout_with_Strip-MERN/README.md

 1. Order Tracking: Saves order details to a MongoDB database.

-2. Stripe Webhook: Updates order status based on Stripe events.

-3. Modular Code: Organized with controllers, models, and routes.
+2. Modular Code: Organized with controllers, models, and routes.

-4. RESTful APIs:
+3. RESTful APIs:

-Create a Stripe checkout session.

-Handle webhook events.

 ---